schen921/cs766/README.md

 # Hole Size Calculation

 The primary objective of this task is to calculate the actual size of holes on the part using RGB and depth images.
-First, the RGB image was aligned on the Depth image using the RealSense library.
+First, the RGB image were aligned on the Depth image using the RealSense library.
 Later, the Hough Circle detection method was applied on the aligned RGB image.
 Then, we defined a boundary on each side of the circle and used average distance of each points on the boundary to aligning the camera with the hole.
-Next, points on the circle achieved using Hough data are shown in Figure x.
-By utilizing the depth data, converted the points on the RGB image to the cloud points shown in Figure x.
+Points on the circle achieved using Hough data are shown in Figure x.
+By utilizing the depth data, we converted the points on the RGB image to the cloud points as shown in Figure x.
 Finally, we calculated the average distances of the corresponding points.

 <div align="center">